SonyCSLParis/cae-invar/README.md

-## Complex Autoencoder for Learning Invariant Representations
+## Complex Autoencoder for Learning Invariant Signal Representations

 PyTorch implementation of the Complex Autoencoder proposed in